Frithweaver/markdown-cv/index.md

 ## Qualifications

 ### Competencies
- - **Tech Background**: Twelve years of customizing and building full stack in-house backoffice systems.
+ - **Tech Background**: Twelve years of customizing and building full stack backoffice systems.
- - **Proven Performer**: Able to plan, prepare and execute a successful software launch or a holiday concert.
+ - **Proven Performer**: Can plan and execute a successful software launch or a holiday concert.
- - **Knows The Audience**: Quickly comprehends unfamiliar organizational cultures, listens carefully, re-articulates needs, revises often.
+ - **Knows The Audience**: Quickly comprehends organizational cultures, listens, revises often.
- - **Entrepreneur On The Side:** Creating virtual choir videos, simple web site designs, and lightweight business databases.
+ - **Side-gig Entrepreneur:** Creating virtual choir videos, simple websites, and business databases.
  - **Choir Director:** Prepares singers to make music together that is greater than the sum of its parts.

 ### Experience
+ - Designed and deployed databases in the **Microsoft .NET and SQL Server stack**, wrote stored procedures, transformed legacy data.
  - Implemented and supported **financial software systems** at major law firms including reporting, budgeting, accounts payable, and new business intake.
- - Designed databases, wrote stored procedures, loaded legacy data, and built software in the **Microsoft .NET and SQL Server stack**
 - **Managed relationships** with fundraising vendors, tour companies, guest conductors, and parents of talented students over nine years of trips, auditions, and shows.

 ### Education
 `2010-2012`